mathisonian/awesome-visualization-research/README.md

 - [Sketchy Rendering for Information Visualization](http://openaccess.city.ac.uk/1274/) - Evaluation of use of "Sketchy" visualizations to represent uncertainty
 - [Surprise!
 Bayesian Weighting for De-Biasing Thematic Maps](https://idl.cs.washington.edu/files/2017-SurpriseMaps-InfoVis.pdf) - an adaptation of Bayesian surprise to generate better thematic maps.
 Unexpected events are visualized more prominently than those that follow expected patterns
 - [The Perception of Visual Uncertainty Representation by Non-experts](https://ieeexplore.ieee.org/document/6654171/) - User study of confidence bands, gradients and other techniques to show confidence intervals and uncertainty
+- [When (ish) is My Bus?
+User-centered Visualizations of Uncertainty in Everyday, Mobile Predictive Systems](https://faculty.washington.edu/jhullman/busUncertaintyVis.pdf) - Evaluation of strategies for real-time visualizations that communicate uncertainty

 ## Systems, Toolkits, and Libraries